jan-o-e/RL4qcWpc/README.md

 - **Twin Delayed Deep Deterministic Policy Gradient (TD3):** `td3.py`
 - **Deep Deterministic Policy Gradient (DDPG):** `ddpg_buffer.py`

-These implementations closely follow the structure of [CleanRL](https://github.com/vwxyzjn/cleanrl).
 There is currently a bug in td3 and ddpg_buffer which means they only run on GPUs due to dtype issues on CPUs.
 This will be fixed for the public release.

 ### Environments